SootyEngine/docs/docs/dialogue/flow.md

 {:toc}

 ## Writing

+A flow is a set of actions to call one after another, like, displaying a caption, playing a sound, changing the scene...

 To go to another flow in the file, use `=> other_flow`.

 To call another flow, and then return to where we are, use `== other_flow`.